philipp-kohl/comparative-performance-analysis-al-ner/README.md

 # Comparative Performance Analysis of Active Learning Strategies for the Entity Recognition Task

-This is the repository for the paper [Comparative Performance Analysis of Active Learning Strategies for the Entity Recognition Task](TODO: Add after publication).
+This is the repository for the paper [Comparative Performance Analysis of Active Learning Strategies for the Entity Recognition Task](https://www.scitepress.org/PublicationsDetail.aspx?ID=hPqBQakAw8Y=&t=1).
-Here you can find additional information and details for each experiment.
+Here, you can find additional information and details for each experiment.

 The structure is as follows:
 - **google_sheet**: We tracked all experiments in a collaborative Google Tables file.
-Here you can find a mapping of the experiment_id and run_id to a semantic name for the experiment.
+Here, you can find a mapping of the experiment_id and run_id to a semantic name for the experiment.
 This can be helpful for working with the MLflow raw data.
 Here you see an example row of the data:

 | experiment_name                        | corpus    | experiment_id | run_id                              | experiment_type | strategy  |
 |----------------------------------------|-----------|---------------|-------------------------------------|-----------------|-----------|